casbin/casbin/README.md

 It means uses ``basic_model.conf`` as the model and ``basic_policy.csv`` as the policy.

-2. Initialize an enforcer by specifying the path to the casbin configuration file:
+2. Initialize an enforcer by specifying the path to the Casbin configuration file:

 ```go
 e := casbin.NewEnforcer("path/to/casbin.conf")